Trump receives mostly warm welcome at Alabama LSU rival game

 But there were more pro-Trump signs.
 One woman wore an oversized red MAGA hat and carried a sign saying: "Make BAMA #1 Again."
 There were flags emblazoned with "Trump 2020" and banners that read: "Keep America Great Trump 2020."

-A crowd of more than 100,000 crimson-clad fans cheered long before kickoff as the P.A. announcer hyped the “game of the century” and praised American servicemembers ahead of Monday's Veteran's Day holiday.
+A crowd of more than 100,000 crimson-clad fans cheered long before kickoff as the P.A. announcer hyped the “game of the century” and praised American service members ahead of Monday's Veteran's Day holiday.

 Trump refrained from choosing a side in the Alabama-LSU matchup, the first regular-season game between the AP poll's top two teams since 2011.